mimichaelckc/OSL_TEST/README.md

 # OSL_TEST

 ## How to run
-move into the "src" folder and run the Main.java
+move into the "src" folderm, compile and run the Main.java

 ## Complied Design Pattern
 1. Singleton Pattern